 The U.S. Supreme Court raised questions about the multibillion-dollar trade in goods outside authorized distribution channels, hearing arguments in the case of a graduate student sued for selling foreign-edition textbooks in the U.S. at discount prices.

 The copyright dispute may restrict the so-called gray market, with ramifications for publishers, retailers, entertainment companies, manufacturers and consumers.
-Retailers that offer gray-market products, led by eBay Inc (EBAY). and Costco Wholesale Corp., are seeking limits on copyrights.
+Retailers that offer gray-market products, led by eBay Inc (EBAY:US). and Costco Wholesale Corp., are seeking limits on copyrights.
 The motion picture, music, software and publishing industries say the gray market illegally undercuts their U.S. sales.

-The high court case concerns Supap Kirtsaeng, who was ordered to pay John Wiley & Sons Inc. (A) $600,000 for importing the publisher’s copyrighted textbooks from his native Thailand and selling them in the U.S. for a profit.
+The high court case concerns Supap Kirtsaeng, who was ordered to pay John Wiley & Sons Inc. (A:US) $600,000 for importing the publisher’s copyrighted textbooks from his native Thailand and selling them in the U.S. for a profit.

 Allowing copyright holders to sue over such importations would give them “endless, eternal downstream control over sales and rentals” of their goods, Kirtsaeng’s lawyer, E. Joshua Rosenkranz, told the court.
 That would give companies an incentive to send their manufacturing overseas, he said.